-- Forms are available from the Office of the Registrar, Academic Advisor, or Admissions Counselor. - Exception to Policy forms must be approved/disapproved and signed by the following individuals prior to submission: - Course Faculty. - Registrar. - Academic Advisor. - Students submit completed Exception to Policy forms to the Office of the Registrar, Academic Advisor, or Admissions Counselor. - Petitions for undergraduate students are considered by the Academic Committee. - Petitions for graduate students are considered by the Master of Science in Nursing (MSN) Committee. - Additional information/clarification may be requested.
+- Forms are available from the Office of the Registrar, Academic Advisor, or Admissions Counselor. - Exception to Policy forms must be approved/disapproved and signed by the following individuals prior to submission: - Course Faculty - o Registrar - o Academic Advisor - Students submit completed Exception to Policy forms to the Office of the Registrar, Academic Advisor, or Admissions Counselor. - o Petitions for undergraduate students are considered by the Academic Committee - Petitions for graduate students are considered by the Master of Science in Nursing (MSN) Committee - Additional information/clarification may be requested